 Durham lab-adjacent sites and Raleigh corporate towers can share a parent company and opposite traffic curves.
 Email marc@breakcoffeeco.com with building-type labels before week one starts—cup counts should not be averaged across a lab campus and a corporate wing without naming which is which.

 Seminar weeks and vendor visits create pours seat math never sees.
-Label those weeks in email to marc@breakcoffeeco.com so pilot reports separate baseline hybrid traffic from event traffic—renewal conversations stay honest.
+Label those weeks in email to marc@breakcoffeeco.com so pilot reports separate baseline hybrid traffic from event traffic.

 Shuttle arrivals from remote lots can create a second morning rush thirty minutes after the first espresso line clears.
 Share shuttle timing on the Raleigh / Durham, NC overview when you request routing.